lorchrob/Goblin/doc/tutorial.md

 In theory, one could encode the calculation of the SHA-256 hash as a semantic constraint in Goblin.
-However, this would be a nontrivial effort, and there may be examples that rely on outer protocol context that cannot directly be encoded in the input.
+However, this would be a nontrivial effort, and there may be examples that rely on outer protocol context that cannot directly be encoded in the input grammar.

 Thankfully, in practice, these fields are often **derived fields** (similar to those defined with the `<-` syntax)